AlexMR2000/Cocktail_Robot_Dashboard/README.md

 ### Overview

-This project provides a management dashboard for the cocktail robot developed by the chair TUM CIT.
-Therefore, a CPEE process is designed to orchestrate and simulate various functionalities of the cocktail robot.
-Further, this documentation provides an overview and detailed descriptions of a Python application that uses Flask for creating a web service and SQLite for database management.
-Please refer to the following graphic for further architectural details of this project:
+The main goal of this project was to develop a management dashboard for a simulation of the cocktail robot developed by the TUM CIT chair based on a [CPEE](https://cpee.org/) model.
+The requirements for the project stipulate that the system should persist the logs resulting from the CPEE process in a SQLite database and, in the next step, be connected to a web-based dashboard via a Server-Sent Events (SSE) connection.
+In this way, this project provides an extensible and easily scalable system that gives the user feedback on the actions of one or more cocktail robots in real time.
+Further architectural details of this project can be found in the following graphic:

 ![alt text](https://github.com/AlexMR2000/Cocktail_Dashboard/blob/main/docs/Cocktail_Dashboard_ArchitecturalDesign_Overview.jpg)